Jason Bedrick

 Jason Bedrick (born June 5, 1983) is a former member of the New Hampshire state legislature.
 He was a Republican representing Windham, New Hampshire.
-He is currently a Research Fellow at the Heritage Foundation and an adjunct scholar at the Cato Institute's Center for Educational Freedom, where he was previously a policy analyst.
-Bedrick holds a Master's in Public Policy from the John F. Kennedy School of Government at Harvard University.
+He is a research fellow at The Heritage Foundation and an adjunct scholar at the Cato Institute's Center for Educational Freedom, where he was previously a policy analyst.
+Bedrick holds a Master's in Public Policy from Harvard Kennedy School at Harvard University.

 Bedrick is the first Orthodox Jew to hold elective office in New Hampshire, which has fewer than ten Orthodox Jewish families among its 1% Jewish population.